dipta-sdd/campaignbay/readme.txt

 == Changelog ==
 = Changelog =
+= 1.0.2 =
+*   Enhancement: Added an interactive Tour Guide to help new users navigate the "Add Campaign" interface.

 = 1.0.1 =
 *   Enhancement: Updated the plugin display name to "CampaignBay - Automated Discount Campaigns & Flash Sales for WooCommerce" for better clarity and searchability in the WordPress repository.